Read more about our history, who we are and how you can join the team

-Our ASP counsellors take on a pivotal role in our non EFL courses.
-For our University Experience courses like our Advanced Studies Program, academic content is delivered by tutors.
-Our ASP and programme counsellors deliver project work and workshops to students but also act as the main point of contact for students.
+Our ASP and Young Professionals Programme counsellors take on a pivotal role in our non EFL courses.
+For our University Experience courses like our Advanced Studies Program and Young Professionals, academic content is delivered by tutors.
+Our ASP and Young Professionals Programme counsellors deliver project work, help with practical sessions and workshops to students but also act as the main point of contact for students.
 Knowledge of the local area and the ability to provide students with an insight into University life is ideal.

 All Directors of Studies will need to have a Diploma level qualification and relevant experience to take on the role (another British Council requirement).
 We also have Academic manager roles where staff are not required to have the same level of qualification and this is paid at a lower level.
 Academic Management roles require a great deal of organisation.